 A: The student had over 100% in that category, most likely due to extra credit.

-Example: Student has turned in all of their homework and has some extra credit points, putting their average for the category at 110%.
+Example: A student has turned in all of their homework and has some extra credit points, putting their average for the category at 110%.
 Now they turn in another homework assignment receiving 100% for that assignment.
 Their weighted average for the Homework category will go down because 100% is less than 110%.

 Q: My student did some additional extra credit but their grade went down.
 Shouldn't extra credit always raise their grade?